ammarkandel/Dog-Clothes-Catalogue/README.md

 ## Run tests:

-- Open terminal in the dir of the project
+- Open terminal in the directory of the project
 - Run `npm test`

 ## Live Version